← Back to Foundations

 About

-The Judith Neilson Institute for Journalism and Ideas is an Australian philanthropic foundation established in late 2018 by billionaire Judith Neilson, committing at least $100 million to champion quality journalism and storytelling.
-It supports journalism in Australia and globally through grants, education programs, and events.
+The Judith Neilson Institute for Journalism and Ideas is an Australian philanthropic foundation established in late 2018 by Judith Neilson with an endowment of at least $100 million.
+It aims to support and celebrate quality journalism and storytelling, both in Australia and internationally, through grants, education programs, and events.

 Tips for Applicants